aquasecurity/starboard/docs/index.md

   to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new pod is started.

+!!! tip
-> **NOTE** Even though manual scanning through the command-line is useful, the
-> fact that it's not automated makes it less suitable with a large number
-> of Kubernetes workloads.
-Therefore, the [operator] provides a better option
-> for these scenarios, constantly monitoring built-in Kubernetes resources,
-> such as Deployments, and running appropriate scanners against the underlying
+    Even though manual scanning through the command-line is useful, the fact that it's not automated makes it less suitable with a large number of Kubernetes workloads.
+Therefore, the [operator] provides a better option for these scenarios, constantly monitoring built-in Kubernetes resources, such as Deployments, and running appropriate scanners against the underlying deployment descriptors.
-> deployment descriptors.

 You can read more about the motivations and use cases [here][use-cases] and join our [discussions].
 We also gave a detailed introduction to Starboard with demos